dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 **Parameters**

-`x` , `y` : pecifies where to put the Tip message.
 `width` : specifies the width of the Tip message, wrapping if the message is too long.

-`initialMessage` : the initial message.
+`initialMessage` : optional.
+The initial message.

-`duration` : the time during which a Tip message is displayed.
+`duration` : optional.
+The time during which a Tip message is displayed.
 The duration is reset each time the message is updated.
+Default value is `3000`.

-`autoShowSuggestedTip` : whether or not the Tip box is updated automatically when a tip is suggested.
+`autoShowSuggestedTip` : optional.
+Whether or not the Tip box is updated automatically when a tip is suggested.
 A tip is usually suggested by another SDK such as Dynamsoft Barcode Reader.
+Default value is `true`.

 **Return value**